Travelport/travelport-uapi-tutorial/lesson_1-1.md

 ### Objective of Unit 1

-After working through the three lessons of Unit 1, you should be able to work with the Travelport Universal API; to make requests for services and understand the responses.
-You will become familiar with *web services* if you are not already.
+After working through the three lessons of Unit 1, you can work with Travelport Universal API to make requests for services and understand the responses.

 ### Programming language agnostic and WSDL

-Although these lessons are using Java, the lessons' concepts apply to pretty much any programming language.
-The _interface_ to the Universal API; (uAPI) is defined with [WSDL](http://en.wikipedia.org/wiki/Web_Services_Description_Language) or Web Services Definition Language, pronounced "whiz-dul".
+Although these lessons are using Java, the lessons' concepts apply to most programming languages.
+The _interface_ to Universal API is defined with [WSDL](http://en.wikipedia.org/wiki/Web_Services_Description_Language) or Web Services Definition Language.

 This means that any programming language that knows how to use *web services* can access the APIs and get useful things done.
 In practice, this means that you need a _generator_ that can take a file "foo.wsdl" and spit out "foo_client.Java", or whatever, in your favorite language.

-Important note: different generators have slightly different behaviors.
-WSDL is a standard, but some differences are a fact of life when dealing with multiple versions and different versions implemented by different vendors.
-In this tutorial, we'll be using [Apache's CXF](http://cxf.apache.org/) to work with the uAPI in Java.
+Note: different generators have slightly different behaviors.
+WSDL is a standard, but some differences occur when dealing with multiple versions and different versions implemented by different vendors.
+In this tutorial, [Apache's CXF](http://cxf.apache.org/) is used to work with the Universal API in Java.
 "CXF" is not an acronym, but is related to the project's origin.

 ### Requesting 30-day trial credentials

 You must first create an account on [Travelport Developer Network](http://developer.travelport.com).

-* Once you have an account, you can find the link to *Request Test Access* via the navigation menus on the [Universal API; Resource Centre](http://developer.travelport.com/app/developer-network/resource-centre-uapi).
+* Once you have an account, access the link to *Request Test Access* in the *Tools and Resources* menu on the [Universal API Resource Center](http://developer.travelport.com/app/developer-network/resource-centre-uapi).

-* When you request test credentials, you should choose *Galileo* as your preferred GDS.
+* When you request test credentials, select *Galileo* as your preferred GDS.

-* After you have filled out the form, in a few minutes you'll receive an email from *webmaster@travelport.com* with the relevant information.
+* After you complete the form, you'll receive an email from *webmaster@travelport.com* with the relevant information.

 ### Downloading the tutorial code

 You can download the tutorial code using *github* to clone the repository.
-You can use your favorite [git tool](https://git.wiki.kernel.org/articles/i/n/t/Interfaces,_frontends,_and_tools.html) or just use the command line like this:
+You can use your favorite [git tool](https://git.wiki.kernel.org/articles/i/n/t/Interfaces,_frontends,_and_tools.html) or use the command line like this:

 {% highlight console %}
 mkdir learn-tport